AP Was There: Charles Manson, followers convicted of murder

 The Associated Press is reprinting the following article on the verdicts to mark the anniversary of the killings.
 It first appeared on Jan.
 26, 1971.

-By LINDA DUETSCH
+By LINDA DEUTSCH

 Associated Press Writer